mne-tools/mne-python/doc/index.rst

     >>> stc_avg = mne.morph_data('sample', 'fsaverage', stc, 5, smooth=5)  # doctest: +SKIP
     >>> stc_avg.plot()  # doctest: +SKIP

+MNE development is driven by :ref:`extensive contributions from the community <whats_new>`.
+Direct financial support for the project has been provided by:

-The MNE development is supported by National Institute of Biomedical Imaging and Bioengineering grants 5R01EB009048 and P41EB015896 (Center for Functional Neuroimaging Technologies) as well as NSF awards 0958669 and 1042134.
-It has been supported by the NCRR *Center for Functional Neuroimaging Technologies* P41RR14075-06, the NIH grants 1R01EB009048-01, R01 EB006385-A101, 1R01 HD40712-A1, 1R01 NS44319-01, and 2R01 NS37462-05, ell as by Department of Energy under Award Number DE-FG02-99ER62764 to The MIND Institute.
+- (US) National Institute of Biomedical Imaging and Bioengineering (NIBIB) grants 5R01EB009048 and P41EB015896 (Center for Functional Neuroimaging Technologies)
+- (US) NSF awards 0958669 and 1042134.
+- (US) NCRR *Center for Functional Neuroimaging Technologies* P41RR14075-06
+- (US) NIH grants 1R01EB009048-01, R01 EB006385-A101, 1R01 HD40712-A1, 1R01
+  NS44319-01, and 2R01 NS37462-05
+- (US) Department of Energy Award Number DE-FG02-99ER62764 to The MIND Institute.
+- (FR) IDEX Paris-Saclay, ANR-11-IDEX-0003-02, via the `Center for Data Science <http://www.datascience-paris-saclay.fr/>`_.

 .. raw:: html